hantuzun/jetman/docs/README.md

 ## Writing Tests
 Test modules should expose a `run()` function.
-Inside `run()` function `jetman.send(request, testFunction)` `request` is a Postman request object.
-`testFunction` is an optional test function with no parameters to be executed by Postman.
+Inside `run()` function `jetman.send(request, testFunction)` where`request` is a Postman request object and `testFunction` is an optional test function (with no parameters) to be executed by Postman.

-Any function body you may pass to Postman would be executed in Postman sandbox, therefore may have no access the variables you will can create outside its scope.
+`testFunction` functions are executed  in Postman sandbox, therefore may have no access the variables you will can create outside its scope.
 However, parameters such as `tests`, `responseCode`, and `responseBody` are injected by Postman.
 It's similar to writing tests to Postman UI except the possibility of inspecting variables using `console.log()`.
-For further help refer to Postman documentations or ask us at [Jetman Gitter Room](https://gitter.im/emrehan/jetman).
+For further help refer to [Postman documentations](https://www.getpostman.com/docs/sandbox) or ask us at [Jetman Gitter Room](https://gitter.im/emrehan/jetman).

 Below is an example test module `test.js`:

     request = {
         'name': 'Root endpoint works',
         'method': 'GET',
         'url': 'localhost:9090'
     }

-    function baseTest() {
+    function test() {
         tests['Status code is 200'] = responseCode.code === 200;
-        tests['Response time is less than 500ms'] = responseTime < 500;
+        tests['Response time is less than 50ms'] = responseTime < 50;
     }

     exports.run = function () {
-        jetman.send(request, baseTest);
+        jetman.send(request, test);
     }